-Health Score corresponds to the proportion of internal URLs on a crawled site that have errors.
+Health Score reflects the proportion of internal URLs crawled by Site Audit that don't have errors.
 It is a metric that has to be examined within context as it depends on:

 - The number of internal URLs with errors and

 - The total number of internal URLs crawled

 To understand Health Score, it would be important to understand what issues are.

 Issues are a set of rules or filters which you can apply to all crawled pages for a complete audit of your site.
 Issues can be an error, warning or notice depending on the deemed level of importance.
 We term the more critical issues as "errors".
 These pre-set issues can be configured or new custom issues can be created.

 Health Score = (1 - (<internal URLs with errors> / <total internal URLs>)) * 100

 For example, Site A has 10 pages crawled while 2 out of these 10 pages have errors.
 Thus, Health Score = (1 - (2/10))*100 = 80%

 On the other hand, Site B has 100 pages crawled but 80 of these 100 pages have errors.
 Thus, Health Score = (1 - 80/100)) *100 = 20%